agraef/purr-data-intro/Purr-Data-Intro.md

 In any case, Purr Data should then launch its main "console" window which logs all messages from the program.
 If you opened a patch file, it will be shown in a separate "canvas" window.

 Purr Data understands basically the same set of command line options as vanilla Pd or Pd-l2ork.
 On Linux, you can find out about these by running `pd-l2ork -help` (`purr-data -help` when using the JGU packages) from the command line.
 (This isn't easy to do on Mac and Windows, since the program executable is stowed away somewhere in the application folder.)
-Some common options which can be placed into the startup flags are `-path` and `-lib`, see section "GUI and Startup Options" below.
+Some common options which can be placed into the startup flags are `-path` and `-lib`, see section [GUI and Startup Options] below.

 ### Single Application Instance